What is Atypical (Walking) Pneumonia?

 Hospitalization

-Severe cases, particularly those caused by Legionella, may require hospitalization for intravenous antibiotics and supportive care, including oxygen therapy and possibly mechanical ventilation.
+Severe cases, particularly those caused by Legionella, may require hospitalisation for intravenous antibiotics and supportive care, including oxygen therapy and possibly mechanical ventilation.

 Public Health Measures